 To improve this factor, we must ensure that the LCP resource begins to load as early as possible.
 A rule of thumb in this case is to ensure that this resource starts loading at the same time as the first resource on the page.

-The LCP resource in the can be either an image or some block of text using a web font.
+The LCP resource can be either an image or a block of text using a web font.

 So for our purposes, if the LCP resource starts loading at a certain time after the first asset on the site (First Resource) has loaded, then there is room for improvement.
 The following images can explain this well.
 The first one depicts a situation where there is room to improve the Resource Load Delay: